Personal trainers hear all types of myth’s and sayings about health & fitness BUT, most… read more

 We know that as we age, we generally get more frail and experience a myriad of conditions and ailments that are related to getting older.
 As we age we lose muscle mass at about 3-5% per decade, which means our standard of daily living dramatically decreases.
 With this frailty, the risk of fall increases as well.
 Falls account for 70 percent of accidental deaths within people 75 years and older.
 The elderly, who represent 12 percent of the population, account for 75 percent of deaths from falls.
 There are also 35 other major ailments that are linked to lack of exercise.
 How do we protect our aging population and improve their quality of life in senior living facilities?

 The answer is simple: a regular exercise regimen.
-Starting a regular exercise regimen can lower fall risk by 21%, and exercising more than 3 hours per week can lower fall risk by up to 39%.
+Starting a regular exercise regimen as part of regular elder care can lower fall risk by 21%, and exercising more than 3 hours per week can lower fall risk by up to 39%.
 Regular exercise can greatly improve cardiovascular health, range of motion, balance, decrease fall risk, and improve strength.
 This can help the senior population within living facilities improve their quality of life and increase their lifespan.

-Our program is specially designed for seniors to build their strength, improve their balance, and maintain healthy function of their body.
+Our program is specially designed for seniors and working with elder care professionals to help build a seniors strength, improve their balance, and maintain healthy function of their body.
 Our staff is specialized with working to improve postural imbalances, range of motion of joints, and improve cardiovascular health.

 Our supervised walking program is great for seniors who need some exercise, need to get out of the house, and need some extra social interaction.
 It is a cheap way to increase weekly exercise and improve health!
 Studies are showing that social interaction and exercise are the largest factors to longevity and wellness in an aging population.
 Our walkers are all CPR/AED certified and First Aid certified so you know that you will be in good hands!